watchly/docs/docs/data-shippers/elastic-beats.md

 You configure each monitor individually.
 In `heartbeat.yml`, specify the list of monitors that you want to enable.
 Each item in the list begins with a dash (-).

-The example below configures Heartbeat to use three monitors: *an icmp monitor, a tcp monitor, and an http monitor.* and deploy instantly to **Axiom**.
+The example below configures Heartbeat to use three monitors: *an icmp monitor, a tcp monitor, and an http monitor.* deployed instantly to **Axiom**.

 === "Yaml"